Devi (1968 film): Production

-A. K. Velan sold the copyrights of the 1961 Kannada film Kantheredu Nodu to T. E. Vasudevan for ₹1000, and Vasudevan produced a Malayalam remake Kavyamela (1965).
+A. K. Velan sold the copyrights to the 1961 Kannada film Kantheredu Nodu to T. E. Vasudevan for ₹1000, and Vasudevan produced a Malayalam remake Kavyamela (1965).
 After that film's success, Velan considered adapting the story in Tamil and bought the rights back from Vasudevan for ₹5000; however the remake became a box office failure.

 Soundtrack

 The music was composed by V. Dakshinamoorthy, with lyrics by Palladam Manickam.
 The songs are reused from Kavyamela.